pratham182/random-color-picker-/README.md

 # random-color-picker-
-Its my project at GitHub.
+Its my first project at GitHub.